About the Calculator

 • Because data was obtained from differing sources, discrepancies among years and locations may exist that cannot be accounted for.

-• Certain invertebrate pests injure soybean plants in multiple ways.
+• Certain invertebratepests injure soybean plants in multiple ways.
 In this loss calculator, pests were placed into the category matching their primary feeding or injury activity.
 For example, bean leaf beetle adults feed on foliage and fruit while larvae feed on roots; however, bean leaf beetle was placed in the “Defoliators and fruit feeders” category.
 Likewise, stink bugs were placed in the “Defoliators and fruit feeders” category due to injury to pods and developing seeds, even though they feed by consuming plant sap.

 • Losses caused by “Other insects” are included in the “Defoliators and fruit feeders” category.